Kashif-E/KMMNewsAPP/README.md

 ## News APP
 In the news app branch, its a sample app built using the template in the main app.

-I have used newsapi.org (News Api) to build the app to demonstrate how everything shoudl be layed out in order to build the app.
+I have used newsapi.org (News Api) to build the app to demonstrate how everything should be layed out in order to build the app.

 Here's a screenshot of how it looks.
 You can alwasy clone and check by yourself.